ctownshend/chrome-extension-nexus-iq/README.md

 <br/>
 <img src="images/Extensions_Load_upacked.png" alt="drawing" width="300"/>
 <br/>
-5. Navigate to the folder where you downloaded the plugin fro gihub onto your local machine.
+5. Navigate to the folder where you downloaded the plugin from gihub onto your local machine.
 <br/>
 <img src="images/Extensions_Choose_Folder.png" alt="drawing" width="300"/>
 <br/>
 6. You will be prompted to enter your login details.
-(Important: Please not that this version stores your details in plain text in Chrome Storage.
+(Important: Please note that this version stores your details in plain text in Chrome Storage.
 We are investigated secure storage but at this time we do not support it.)
 <br/>
 <img src="images/Extensions_Empty_login.png" alt="drawing" width="300"/>
 <br/>
-7. Enter your delays and click save.
+7. Enter your details and click save.
 <br/>
 <img src="images/Extensions_Login_Entered.png" alt="drawing" width="300"/>
 <br/>